 METHODOLOGY

-6) It is rule based.
-Despite popular belief, the English language is surprisingly regular once an individual has the knowledge and trainig to recognize how the individual has the knowledge and training to recognize how the individual composnents of words interact with aone anohter to form a unique, yet completely understandable wholes.
-The student does not have to rely on visual recall, which is often faulty, but rather can use reasonig and logic when deciding which of several possible construsctions to use in a given word.
-Throug learning to recognize the six different syllable types and using them as a guide to pronunciation, his reading will gradually become fluent and effortless.
+The student does not have to rely on visual recall, which is often faulty, but rather can use reasoning and logic when deciding which of several possible constructions to use in a given word.
+Through learning to recognize the six different syllable types and using them as a guide to pronunciation, reading will gradually become fluent and effortless.

 7) Comprehension, being more a function of experience and background rather than rote learning, cannot be directly taught.
-In order to ‘“teach"“ comprehension, we must look ahead and determine what our student will need to understabd at some future point, say in a year’s time.
-Then we must teach the prefixes, suffixes and roots of English so the student can see how their presence alters not just the appearance and sound of the word but equally importantly, its meaning.
+In order to “teach” comprehension, we must look ahead and determine what our student will need to understand at some future point, say in a year’s time.

 AN OVERVIEW OF THE INFORMATION PROCESSING